Latent Guard: a Safety Framework for Text-to-image Generation: Abstract

 \section{Abstract}

 With the ability to generate high-quality images, text-to-image (T2I) models can be exploited for creating inappropriate content.
-To prevent misuse, existing safety measures are either based on text blacklists, which can be easily circumvented, or harmful content classification, requiring large datasets for training and offering low flexibility.
-Hence, we propose \methodname, a framework designed to improve safety measures in text-to-image generation.
-Inspired by blacklist-based approaches, \methodname learns a latent space on top of the T2I model's text encoder, where it is possible to check the presence of harmful concepts in the input text embeddings.
-Our proposed framework is composed of a data generation pipeline specific to the task using large language models, ad-hoc architectural components, and a contrastive learning strategy to benefit from the generated data.
-The effectiveness of our method is verified on three datasets and against four baselines.
-Code and data will be shared at \url{https://github.com/rt219/LatentGuard}.\\
+To prevent misuse, existing safety measures are either based on text blacklists, easily circumvented, or harmful content classification, using large datasets for training and offering low flexibility.
+Here, we propose \methodname, a framework designed to improve safety measures in text-to-image generation.
+Inspired by blacklist-based approaches, \methodname learns a latent space on top of the T2I model's text encoder, where we check the presence of harmful concepts in the input text embeddings.
+Our framework is composed of a data generation pipeline specific to the task using large language models, ad-hoc architectural components, and a contrastive learning strategy to benefit from the generated data.
+Our method is evaluated on three datasets and against four baselines.\\ \textbf{Warning}: This paper contains potentially offensive text and images.